ldcsaa/HP-Socket/Linux/README.md

 ```

 *&nbsp;&nbsp;&nbsp;&nbsp;Note: The **complle.sh** build script depends on the **script/**, **src/**, **include/**, and **dependent/** directories of the distribution; the **install.sh** install script depends on the **script/**, **include/**, and **lib/** directories of the distribution, if you want to install the sample executable files, it also need to depends on the **demo/Release/** directory.*
+## Android NDK
+&nbsp;&nbsp;&nbsp;&nbsp;HP-Socket provides Android NDK compilation script (script directory: *project/android-ndk/*).
+After installing and configuring the NDK, enter the compilation script directory and execute the *ndk-build* command to compile.
+By default, the compilation script will compile all of ABI's dynamic library and static library libs supported by the current NDK.
+If you have special needs, please modify the *jni/Application.mk* file.

+*&nbsp;&nbsp;&nbsp;&nbsp;Note: The Android NDK compilation script provided by HP-Socket disables **SSL** and **ICONV** support, so the user applications need to define the **_SSL_DISABLED** and **_ICONV_DISABLED** macros.*